 Why Shading Your Air Conditioner Can Increase Its Efficiency

-Planting trees to shade your air conditioner can make the unit 10 percent more efficient, according to the U.S. Department of Energy.
+Planting trees to shade your air conditioner can make the unit 10% more efficient, according to the U.S. Department of Energy.
 Planting just three trees in strategic areas near the compressor and large windows that let heat stream in can reduce your annual cooling costs by $100 to $250 depending on the size of your cooling unit.

 Shade trees keep outdoor temperatures down by cooling the air around them and blocking unrelenting sunlight from heating the ground.
 After a long day of absorbing heat, the ground releases it into the air and makes your air conditioner work harder than it needs to.
-It’s even more cost effective to shade your air conditioner if you live in a brick or stucco home that endures an endless cycle of absorbing and releasing heat near your compressor.
+It’s even more cost-effective to shade your air conditioner if you live in a brick or stucco home that endures an endless cycle of absorbing and releasing heat near your compressor.
 Consider planting trees, shrubs, and installing an awning over the compressor to shield it from temperature extremes.

 If your air conditioner is on the south side of your home, plant trees that will grow tall and provide a wide, spread-out canopy to offer maximum shade.
-If the compressor is on the west, east, or north side of your home, six to eight-foot deciduous trees are a great choice to provide shade to your cooling unit within one year of planting.
+If the compressor is on the west, east, or north side of your home, 6- to 8-foot deciduous trees are a great choice to provide shade to your cooling unit within one year of planting.
 If you’re in the market for a new AC unit, place it on the north side of your home, if possible, since this location will provide maximum protection to your system.